PART 15: WITH KALEIDOSCOPE EYES

-Luci started to nod, but instead asked, “Aren’t you tired of saying that to people day in and day out?”
+Luci started to nod, but instead asked, “Don’t you get tired of talking to people, day in and day out?”

 Theresa laughed lightly.
 “No, not really,” she admitted.
-“The responses do vary – this job is an interesting study into human nature.
-For instance, many people have similar problems, and yet I find each individual is also unique in their own way.”
+“This job is an interesting study into human nature.
+For instance, many people have similar problems, yet I find each individual is unique in their own way.”

 Luci tilted her head to the side.
 “Unique how?”

 “I’ve been told that’s genetic,” Luci acknowledged.
-“Though being adopted, I don’t know for sure.”
+“Though with me being adopted, I don’t know for sure.”